 - (MFA/MA – Creative Projects; BFA – Prepared Solos)

-Notification of audition results will be mailed to the auditioning dancers in writing within approximately two weeks of the audition.
+Notification of audition results will be emailed to the auditioning dancers in writing within approximately two weeks of the audition.

 How to apply for MA in Dance (American Dance Studies)